grubbyhacker/cc784Arduino/README.md

 I love _BOLDpie_NORM.
 ```

 The commands are documented in the manual and their names for my protocol are in the code.
-Each one is limited to just for characters.
+Each one is limited to just four characters.

 ```Arduino
 #define CCMSG_STOP          "STOP"